GabriFila/app-sagra-pesto/README.md

 PrivateRoleRoute (component : FComponent, authed : boolean, required roles : string[])

 - if user not logged in redirect to login
-- if user logged in but urel not in role redirect to home
+- if user logged in but userRole not in role redirect to home
-- else return route to page page
+- else render page

 <div style="page-break-after: always;"></div>